 Businesses constantly evaluate new technologies against their organizational security policy to combat the latest threats and sophisticated attacks across branch office and remote users.
 One of the most commonly discussed security products is the next generation Firewall, known as NGFW.
-Next Generation Firewall technology consolidates anti-virus features, application awareness, deep stateful inspection capability, real-time web application firewall, cloud-based protection systems and awareness tools that are visible via sophisticated and comprehensive reporting.
+Next Generation Firewall services and technology consolidates anti-virus features, application awareness, deep stateful inspection capability, real-time web application firewall, cloud-based protection systems and awareness tools that are visible via sophisticated and comprehensive reporting.

 “One of the most commonly discussed security products is the next generation Firewall, known as NGFW.”